TheYoBots/draughts-o-tron/README.md

 ## Acknowledgements

-- https://github.com/tailuge/bot-o-tron : Official Lichess Bot client written in JavaScript.
+Thanks to Official Lichess Bot client written in JavaScript by tailuge and to shubhendusaurabh for creating a JavaScript draughts/checkers library for proper move validation.
-- https://github.com/shubhendusaurabh/draughts.js : JavaScript draughts/checkers library.